Masood-Ahmed271/Chipper/README.md

 - See what API and components are [available in the React runtimes](https://docs.expo.dev/versions/latest/).
 - Find out more about developing apps and websites: [Guides](https://docs.expo.dev/guides/).

+## Feedback

+Pull requests are welcome.
+For feedback and suggestions, please reach out to Group 37

+## License

+COMP3330 Group 37 2022 © The University of Hong Kong

 ### *Stay Happy and Keep Smiling :)*